michalcapoun/testing-muj-rozhlas/README.md

 # testing-muj-rozhlas

-using playwright for smoke testing
+use of playwright for smoke testing